 Remote operation, no matter how impressive the technology, how pressing the operator's personal circumstances or how altruistic his/her motives, is neither clever nor progressive.
-On the contrary, it is dumb, it is selfish, and it serves only to undermine ham radio by suggesting that it is perfectly acceptable to communicate over external networks rather than face up to local or personal difficulties.
+On the contrary, it is opportunist, it is selfish, and it serves to undermine ham radio by suggesting that it is perfectly acceptable to communicate over external networks rather than face up to local or personal difficulties.

-Here is something that anyone will understand.
+Here is something that anyone can understand.

 A QSO between two operators on CQ100 or HamSphere?
 Well, that is 100% internet.